tscode/MNDino/README.md

 #### Generic navigation
 * The *left* / *right* keyboard arrow keys can be used to switch images.
 * The *up* / *down* keyboard arrow keys can be used to change the Z-index.
+* Double clicking the left mouse button restores the zoom level in the channel view.
+* Double clicking the right mouse button clears the segment of the focused channel.

 #### Pencil tool
 * In the channel view, pressing *shift* temporarily enables the **pencil tool**.
 With the pencil tool, you can draw masks that describe the geometry of regions you are interested in.